-Our new Compliance Division in the Office of Acquisition and Assistance serves to:
+The Compliance Division in the Bureau for Management, Office of Management Policy, Budget and Performance

-The Compliance Division works closely with the USAID Office of Inspector General (OIG) and other USG oversight bodies on waste, fraud, and abuse matters.
-As well, this division proactively manages alleged reports of non-compliance or ethical concerns associated with USAID development partners.
+The Compliance Division works closely with the USAID Office of Inspector General (OIG), USAID missions and other USG oversight bodies on all forms of misconduct.
+The division manages alleged reports of non-compliance and/or ethical concerns associated with USAID partners.

 System for Award Management

-To determine if an organization, firm, or individual has been suspended or debarred from receiving U.S. government funds, visit the official System for Award Management at www
+To determine if an organization, firm, or individual has been suspended or debarred from receiving U.S. government funds, visit the official System for Award Management at www.sam.gov.

 What is a USAID Partner?